Jenny Foust or Alicia Hassinger

 Center for Productive Longevity

-One way CPL is highlighting the benefits of senior entrepreneurship is by organizing a series of four meetings titled “Spotlight on Entrepreneurship Opportunities for Baby Boomers.“ The first meeting was held at the Kauffman Foundation in Kansas City, MO, the focal point for entrepreneurship in America, on March 27 with almost 100 participants and excellent feedback.
-The next three meetings will be held at Babson College in Wellesley, MA on September 14, Northwestern University/Kellogg School of Business in Chicago on October 11, and the University of Denver on November 15.
+The next “Spotlight on Entrepreneurship Opportunities for Baby Boomers” meetings are scheduled to be held at Babson College in Wellesley, MA on September 14, Northwestern University/Kellogg School of Business in Chicago on October 11, and the University of Denver on November 15.
 To register, visit https://www.ctrpl.org//entrepreneurship-meeting/overview.
+Follow the Center for Productive Longevity on Facebook at www.facebook.com/CTRPL.

 About the Center for Productive Longevity

 The mission of CPL is to be the bridge between people 55 and older and their engagement in productive activities, paid and volunteer, where they are qualified and ready to continue adding value.
 It is imperative that we recognize the value added by an aging workforce.
-Visit ctrpl.org for more information.
-Follow the Center for Productive Longevity on Facebook at facebook.com/CTRPL.
+Visitwww.ctrpl.org for more information.